lichengshengHK/iDVC/README.md

 There most have a free key.mat (license) to open the iDVC.

-The iDV-try.exe do not need license, but can not save any results and only to try the pre analysis.
+The iDVC-try.exe do not need license, but can not save any results and only to try the pre analysis.